Surge Energy (TSE:SGY) Shares Down 11.2% – What’s Next?

-Shares of Surge Energy Inc. (TSE:SGY – Get Free Report) dropped 11.2% during trading on Thursday .
+Shares of Surge Energy Inc. (TSE:SGY – Get Free Report) traded down 11.2% during trading on Thursday .
 The stock traded as low as C$4.44 and last traded at C$4.50.
-Approximately 797,293 shares were traded during trading, an increase of 27% from the average daily volume of 627,678 shares.
+865,525 shares were traded during trading, an increase of 37% from the average session volume of 630,749 shares.
 The stock had previously closed at C$5.07.

-SGY has been the topic of a number of research reports.
-Raymond James lowered shares of Surge Energy from an “outperform” rating to a “market perform” rating and decreased their price target for the company from C$8.50 to C$6.00 in a research note on Wednesday.
-BMO Capital Markets decreased their target price on Surge Energy from C$11.00 to C$9.00 in a research report on Friday, December 13th.
+A number of analysts have weighed in on the stock.
+BMO Capital Markets reduced their price objective on shares of Surge Energy from C$11.00 to C$9.00 in a research note on Friday, December 13th.
+Raymond James cut Surge Energy from an “outperform” rating to a “market perform” rating and decreased their price target for the stock from C$8.50 to C$6.00 in a research note on Wednesday.

 Surge Energy Announces Dividend

-The business also recently declared a monthly dividend, which will be paid on Tuesday, April 15th.
-Investors of record on Tuesday, April 15th will be given a $0.0433 dividend.
-This represents a $0.52 dividend on an annualized basis and a dividend yield of 11.55%.
+The company also recently disclosed a monthly dividend, which will be paid on Tuesday, April 15th.
+Investors of record on Tuesday, April 15th will be issued a $0.0433 dividend.
+This represents a $0.52 annualized dividend and a dividend yield of 11.55%.
 The ex-dividend date of this dividend is Monday, March 31st.
 Surge Energy’s payout ratio is currently -65.21%.

 Surge Energy Company Profile